+the public by response organizations, operating organizations, the regulatory body, international organizations and others in a nuclear or radiological emergency is coordinated and consistent, with due recognition of the evolutionary nature of an emergency".

-- 1.6.
+1.6.
 Requirement 13 of GSR Part 7 [2] (para.
-5.72) requires that "The government shall ensure that a system for putting radiological health hazards in perspective in a nuclear or radiological emergency is developed and implemented with the following aim: - "To support informed decision making concerning protective actions and other response actions to be taken: - "To help in ensuring that actions taken do more good than harm; - "To address public concerns regarding potential health effects." - 1.7.
+5.72) requires that "The government shall ensure that a system for putting radiological health hazards in perspective in a nuclear or radiological emergency is developed and implemented with the following aim:

+- "To help in ensuring that actions taken do more good than harm; - "To address public concerns regarding potential health effects."

+1.7.
 Requirement 13 of GSR Part 7 [2] (para.
-5.72) requires that "In the development of such a system, due consideration shall be given to pregnant women and children as the individuals who are most vulnerable with regard to radiation exposure." - 1.8.
+5.72) requires that "In the development of such a system, due consideration shall be given to pregnant women and children as the individuals who are most vulnerable with regard to radiation exposure."

+1.8.
 Requirement 13 of GSR Part 7 [2] (para.
-5.73) requires that "Arrangements shall be made to explain any changes in the protective actions and other response actions recommended in the State and any differences from those recommended in other States (paras 6.13-6.15)." - 1.9.
+5.73) requires that "Arrangements shall be made to explain any changes in the protective actions and other response actions recommended in the State and any differences from those recommended in other States (paras 6.13-6.15)."

+1.9.
 Requirement 13 of GSR Part 7 [2] (para.
-5.74) requires that arrangements "be made to identify and address, to the extent practicable, misconceptions, rumours and incorrect and misleading information that might be circulating widely in a nuclear or radiological emergency, in particular those that might result in actions being taken beyond those emergency response actions that are warranted." - 1.10.
+5.74) requires that arrangements "be made to identify and address, to the extent practicable, misconceptions, rumours and incorrect and misleading information that might be circulating widely in a nuclear or radiological emergency, in particular those that might result in actions being taken beyond those emergency response actions that are warranted."

+1.10.1.6.
 Effective public communication is contingent on the level of emergency preparedness of the States and organizations involved.
 Emergency preparedness includes developing a public communication programme, including a strategy and plans for being adequately prepared for public communication in a nuclear or radiological emergency.
-This plan should include training and exercises for continuous improvement of the programme for public communication in emergency response. - 1.11.
+Such a strategy includes planning, This plan should include training and exercises for continuous improvement of the programme for public communication in emergency response.

+1.11.1.7.
 Experience has demonstrated the importance of, and the challenges involved in, communicating with the public in a nuclear or radiological emergency.
 Past emergencies have had local, national, regional and international consequences, and have led to high levels of awareness and concern on the part of the public.
 This has led to greater emphasis being placed on effective public communication in preparedness for and response to a nuclear or radiological emergency.